 What is performance materiality?

-Performance materiality is the working threshold that auditors use during fieldwork.
-It sits below overall materiality and acts as a safety margin: by testing at a lower amount, the auditor reduces the probability that the aggregate of uncorrected and undetected misstatements exceeds overall materiality for the financial statements as a whole.
+PM is the working threshold that auditors use during fieldwork.
+It sits below overall materiality and acts as a safety margin: by testing at a lower amount, the auditor reduces the probability that the aggregate of uncorrected and undetected misstatements exceeds overall materiality for the financial statements as a whole (the FS as a whole).

-The percentage chosen depends on factors such as the entity's prior-year misstatement history, the quality of the control environment, whether it is a first-year engagement, and the auditor's expectations about misstatements in the current period.
-A well-controlled entity with minimal audit adjustments in prior years might justify setting performance materiality at 75% of overall materiality, while a higher-risk entity with weak controls and a history of significant adjustments might warrant 50% or lower.
+What drives the choice?
+Prior-year misstatement history, the quality of the control environment, whether it is a first-year engagement, and the auditor's expectations about misstatements in the current period.
+A well-controlled entity with minimal audit adjustments in prior years might justify setting PM at 75% of overall materiality, while a higher-risk entity with weak controls and a history of significant adjustments might warrant 50% or lower.

 Key Points

 - Always lower than overall materiality.
-Performance materiality creates a buffer so that the sum of individually immaterial misstatements does not breach the overall threshold.
+PM creates a buffer so that the sum of individually immaterial misstatements does not breach the overall threshold.

 - Typical range: 50-75%.
 The exact percentage is a matter of professional judgement, not a fixed rule.
 Entity-specific risk factors drive the choice.

-- It determines sample sizes and testing thresholds.
-A lower performance materiality means larger samples and more procedures; a higher one means less testing.
+- Drives sample sizes and testing thresholds.
+A lower PM means larger samples and more procedures.
+A higher one means less testing.

 - Must be documented and revisable.
 The auditor must record the rationale for the chosen percentage and revise it if circumstances change during the audit.